Learning Outcomes

 - Contributory negligence is a partial defence governed by the Law Reform (Contributory Negligence) Act 1945.

-- The defendant must prove the claimant failed to take reasonable care for their own safety and this failure contributed to the damage.
+- The defendant must prove both the claimant’s failure to take reasonable care and the causal contribution to damage.

 Key Terms and Concepts